SCIInstitute/SCI-Solver_Level-Set/README.md

 **NOTE** All examples output a set of <code>result.vtk</code> VTK files in the current directory numbered with the time step iterations.
 These files are easily viewed via VTK readers like Paraview.
+You can clip and add iso-values to more distinctly visualize the result.
+Opening the set of files at one time allows you to run a time sequence to view the iteration steps.

 Using the Library
 ==============